DeepSOIC/Lattice2/readme.md

 * Lattice workbench can now be imported from Py console all at once, like that: `import Lattice2`

+* ParaSeries feature was added, which can create a series of parts by changing some parameter of the model.

 # Download/install
 repository: https://github.com/DeepSOIC/Lattice2